 Henry Cogwell’s structures reportedly led cities to screen such gifts before accepting them.

 1. Kitsock, Greg.
 All’s well that ends with a drink to Cogswell.
-Washington City Paper, March 6, 1992.
+Wash City Paper, March 6, 1992.